Britney Spears Posts Hot Instagram Pic & Retort As Katy Perry Shocks With Shade

 Oops, Britney Spears did it again, and so did Katy Perry.
-After Perry shocked viewers by throwing shade at Spears in two different interviews, Britney turned to Instagram to share her perfect bikini body and even more perfect response to Katy.
+After Perry had shocked viewers by throwing shade at Spears in two different interviews, Britney turned to Instagram to share her perfect bikini body and even more perfect response to Katy.
 In addition, Spears’ fans have flocked to defend their princess, with Perry facing a backlash after her remark about “mental health” went viral.

 Katy kicked off a firestorm for her comments focused on Spear’s head-shaving incident.
 The songstress dissed Britney when Perry was talking with Ryan Seacrest on the Grammy Awards red carpet about her break from music, reported Fox News.